BACK THIS IS HISTORICAL INFORMATION ONLY

 He was a designer of western scenes such as Gold Gulch at the 1936 World's Fair.
 He also designed hoaxes, such as scattering weathered peglegs around the Salton Sea area.

-As a public figure, he at least has a street named after him, even though Old Fort Oliver was replaced by a combination gas station/mini-mart.
+As a public figure, he at least has a street named after him, even though Old Fort Oliver, an adobe which he built himself, was replaced by a combination gas station/mini-mart.

 CLICK HERE FOR A MORE LENGTHY BIOGRAPHY